alphagov/verify-local-patterns/README.md

 ### 4. Making a pull request

-Once you're happy with your changes, [make a pull request from your fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/).
+Once you're happy with your changes, [make a pull request from your fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) to merge into the master branch of this repository.

+Any questions, ask on Slack!

 ## Contributing issues